Sharadpahwa/Class_act/class.md

 MY id : Karan verma:1893068
 Narendra Kumar Muppuri: 1894324 - "Get busy living or get busy dying"

+Rupinder Singh : 1893636 - "Learn to Enjoy Every Minute of Your Life"

 Mahesh Chittimelli:1893655: “First we eat, then we do everything else.”